 Our Best Buy award winner, the Outdoor Research Wrapid, also scored high in this category, thanks to it's quick adjust instep strap and step, wrap and go design.
 It's name is a clever take on the two things it does well - wrapping rapidly.
 Perhaps more noticeable were the ones that were not so easy to put on.
 All of the scree models require you to take your shoes off, slide them up your legs, fiddle your pants inside, then attach the bottoms, either with an instep strap, or with a Velcro tab on the Outdoor Research Ultra Trail.
 The Rab Scree makes this fairly easy with a bungee cord strap, but the Mountain Harwear Scree model provides a piece of shoelace for the job.
 We had to cut the shoelace to size (otherwise we'd have a flap of shoelace to trip over), and then had to figure out whether it was easier to undo the welded shoelace knots each time, or try to finagle it on after putting it over our shoe first (shoelace is not stretchy).
 All in all, it was just a hassle to deal with, and really unnecessary considering there are simpler solutions that other manufacturers seem to have easily figured out (i.e. bungee cord).

-You have to accept the fact that we live in an overly weight conscious world where ounces haunt us like the ghost of Christmas dinners past.
+We live in a weight-conscious world where ounces haunt us like the ghost of Christmas dinners past.
 However, in the quest for lighter and lighter gear, sometimes we sacrifice usefulness and durability for weight, which is not always the best trade-off.
-Take the aforementioned Mountain Hardwear Scree for instance.
-It weighs a scant half an ounce each, yet is so annoying to put on and take off that we much preferred the 1 ounce heavier Rab Scree.
-On the other end of the spectrum, the heavy Mountain Hardwear Ascent takes 6 ounces to accomplish less than what the Outdoor Research Crocodile and Rab Latok Alpine provides at 5 and 4 ounces, respectively.
+We tested some half an ounce gaiters, yet it was so annoying to put them on and take off that we much preferred the 1.5-ounce Rab Scree.
+On the other end of the spectrum, the heavy Mountain Hardwear Ascent takes 6 ounces to accomplish less than what the Outdoor Research Crocodile and Rab Latok Alpine provide at 5 and 4 ounces, respectively.
 Somewhere in the middle is a sweet spot, where new and lighter material technologies provide a well-made and durable product that won't weigh you down, but you might have to pay a bit more for it.